shalbhav/python/anagram/README.md

 # On Anagram, Bi-Gram and er...
-One-gram?
+One-Gram?

 Script to create all possible anagrams of same length as given word and check with a dictionary file for english words from the list.